Dynamic parking standards for the future

 By analysing the new construction project, its local environment and including the potential for other forms of mobility in calculations, different dynamic parking standards can be achieved.
 The other forms of mobility in their turn, will cater for those peak moments.
 In other words, the delivery on peak capacity can be achieved by other means and at a much lower cost.
 When adopting this knowledge into parking policies, it will significantly reduce construction costs and permanently improve the quality of life in the immediate vicinity.

-Loendersloot is proud to have contributed this view point in the State of Transportation Planning 2020 report of the APA Transportation Planning Division in the United States.
+We are proud to have contributed this view point in the State of Transportation Planning 2020 report of the APA Transportation Planning Division in the United States.
 The further solution is to introduce dynamic parking policies, with availability and needs to be evaluated every three to five years.
 Certainly in older neighborhoods, the use of buildings and therefore the parking demand changes.
 By including dynamic parking policies in new developments, there is a lot to be gained in the long term, with considerable cost savings and greater local quality of life.
-The experts of Loendersloot are happy to develope and to maintain such policies with you.
+Our consultants are happy to develope and to maintain such policies with you.

 Adapting dynamic parking standards needs to be done with care.
 We also interviewed Dr. Giuliano Mingardo, senior researcher at the Erasmus Centre for Urban, Port and Transport Economics (Erasmus UPT).
 In this interview, Dr Mingardo explains the dynamics of responsible implementation of dynamic parking standards.
 Read the interview!